 A term used to describe the wider elements of academy life.
 Often this can be referred to as the “Pastoral” side of the academy, however, all 3 elements are important in all lessons within the academy curriculum.
 Care, Guidance and Support includes intervention, academic monitoring and behaviour support and monitoring.

 We have an independent catering service that provides all catering needs for our students.
-“P&A” – provide a wide variety of products for students at both break and lunchtime.
-Food is paid for with cash once students have selected what they would like; “meal deals” are available for hot and cold options.
+“Dolce” – provide a wide variety of products for students at both break and lunchtime.
+Food is paid for via biometrics once students have selected what they would like; “meal deals” are available for hot and cold options.

 Throughout their time at Nunthorpe Academy students will study a National Framework which looks at various topics that encourage students to be good citizens who appreciate the problems their generation face.

 Part of our reward system in our academy.
 Commendations are given for actions or deeds and quality of work.
-Students can receive Head of House/Department Commendation which they collect from the Head of House or Head of Department relevant to the work or incident that they achieved the commendation for.
+Students can receive Pastoral / Department Commendations which they collect from the Senior Pastoral Manager or Head of Department relevant to the work or incident that they achieved the commendation for.
 Where students have done something extra special they can receive an SLT Commendation which they collect from a member of the senior team.
-At the end of each term, Heads of each house and Heads of each department nominate students for the termly Directors’ Commendation within their area.
-This is an after academy celebration where students receive congratulations from Academy Directors.
+At the end of each term, Senior Pastoral Manager of each house and Heads of each department nominate students for the termly Governors’ Commendation within their area.
+This is an after academy celebration where students receive congratulations from Academy Governors, all staff and parents are invited to this event.

 Communication (with Parents)

 We will communicate with you in a number of ways.
 Classroom teachers and tutors may ring home when a small incident occurs to make parents / carers aware quickly.
 Praise and concern letters can be sent in the post.
-Whole academy letters are posted in the Letters for Parents section and a sticker is put into the student planners to alert families to the fact a new letter has been added.
+Whole academy letters are posted in the Letters for Parents section of the academy website and a sticker is placed into the student planners or text sent home to alert families to the fact a new letter has been added.
 Additionally, whole academy information is sent out to parents by emails to those for whom we have email addresses.
-It is essential that we have all contact details kept up to date throughout your child’s time at the academy which includes email, address and phone numbers.
-‘Change of Contact Details’ forms an be found in your child’s planner
+It is essential – (parental / carers responsibility) that we have all contact details kept up to date throughout your child’s time at the academy which includes email, address and phone numbers.
+‘Change of Contact Details’ forms can be found in your child’s planner or you can email details to your child’s Pastoral team.

 Communication (with the Academy)

 It is our request that as far as possible communication with the academy is done via email.
-Phone messages can be left on answer phones for all Heads of House and Heads of Departments as well as SLT (the Senior Leadership Team).
+Phone messages can be left on answer phones for all Senior Pastoral Manager and Heads of Departments as well as the Senior Leadership Team (SLT).
 We would ask that you appreciate that many staff teach all day and therefore it is unrealistic to expect a response within a few hours.
 Please allow 48 hours for staff to get back to you.
-Where queries are of a pastoral nature please direct communications to the Tutor in the first instance and copy the Head of House into the email.
+Where queries are of a pastoral nature please direct communications to the Tutor in the first instance and copy the Assistant and Senior Pastoral Manager into the email.
 Where queries are of a curriculum nature, please direct emails to the Assistant Head of Department for your child’s Key Stage in the first instance and copy the Head of Department into your communication.
-A full staff list can be found in the Staff contact information section and in the student planner.
+All staff email addresses can be found here: Staff.

 Continuing Professional Development.
 During the year both after academy teaching hours and on Professional Development days, staff undergo ongoing training.

-Parents are informed by telephone call / text message where detentions after academy are longer than 10 minutes.
-Detentions are used to catch up work missed and/or to discuss behaviour improvement in the areas required.
+Parents are informed by telephone call / text message the day before the detention in order to organise transport if necessary.
+Detentions are used to copy out the Behaviour Policy, catch up work missed and/or to discuss behaviour improvement in the areas required.

 This is an extremely rare sanction at Nunthorpe.
-Parents and the student are expected to meet a panel of academy directors who will discuss the student’s behaviours and their future, if any at Nunthorpe.
-This is sanctioned for either extreme behaviour or students who show no improvements whilst on PSP.
+Parents and the student are expected to meet a panel of Academy Governors who will discuss the student’s behaviours and their future, if any at Nunthorpe.
+This is sanctioned for either extreme behaviour or students who show no improvements whilst on a Pastoral Support Plan (PSP).

 All of our staff undertake a duty at some point during the working week.
 Staff monitor student’s behaviour around the campus and ensure that all students are safe.
 A number of staff on duty are partnered with a House Prefect, a senior student in either Year 10 or Year 11.

 The e-learning zone is the name of one of our larger ICT suites which comprises 60 work stations, 2 interactive whiteboards and a variety of other ICT resources.
-Passes for lunchtime access are available on the same day, from the LRC at break.
-After academy access is available most days.
+Passes for lunchtime access are available on the same day, from the Learning Resource Centre (LRC) at break.
+After academy access is available most days, with Progress Club hosted every Wednesday between 3:00pm-5:00pm.

 Examinations & Tests